reactphp/promise/README.md

 typically be spread across several function calls, or even several levels of your application architecture.

-#### Example 1
+#### Resolution forwarding

-Resolved promises chain and forward values to next promise.
+Resolved promises forward resolution values to the next promise.
 The first promise, `$deferred->promise()`, will resolve with the value passed to `$deferred->resolve()` below.